Jose “Joe” Romero Jr., 87, a lifelong resident of Cordova, NM passed away peacefully at home on Monday, February 3, 2020.

 505.747.7477 – www.devargasfuneral.com

-To send flowers to Jose "Joe" Romero's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jose "Joe" Romero, please visit our floral store.